rachelisraeli/rachelisraeli/README.md

 📱 Web and Mobile Website and Application Development

 ⚙️ Developing server-side endpoints for seamless API integration

+👥 Part of the development team for an application build with React Native, Node.js, and Strapi

 ## Technologies & Tools 🔧